 Exactly how much you’ll need for a comfortable retirement will depend largely on your cost of living and lifestyle choices.
 For many people, retirement is about sun-soaked holidays, leisurely rounds of golf and that boat they’ve always coveted.
 On page 06, we look at why you may need to reassess your own situation.

 Also inside this issue on page 28, the number of taxpaying pensioners has nearly doubled over the last two decades.
 With talk of also requiring pensioners to pay National Insurance on any earnings or even on pensions, the older population may start thinking of themselves as ‘Generation still taxed’.

-The full list of the articles featured in this issue appears on pages 03 and 04.
-To discuss any of the articles featured, please contact us.
+A full list of the articles featured in this issue appears on page 03 - we hope you enjoy reading them.

 We understand that professional advice on financial matters is invaluable to creating a durable wealth management plan for the future.
 To discuss or review any area of your financial plans, please contact us - we look forward to hearing from you.